uraimo/SwiftyGPIO/README.md

 * [Swifty Buzz](https://github.com/DigitalTools/SwiftyBuzz) - Swifty tunes with a buzzer connected to a GPIO.
 * [Swift...
 Swift Everywhere](https://medium.com/@darthpelo/swift-swift-everywhere-eba445ef2bcd) - A tutorial that builds a complete platform, an iOS app controlling leds through a Vapor-based REST service.
 * [Bluetooth Smart Lock](https://github.com/colemancda/Lock) - A smart lock controller with companion iOS app that unlocks 12v solenoid locks via Bluetooth.
-* [Experimental Swift on the Raspberry Pi](https://medium.com/@piotr.gorzelany/experimental-swift-8c9131b62a9d) [(GH)](https://github.com/pgorzelany/experimental-swift-server) - Experimenting with Swift and a few different devices.

 ## Additional documentation

-Additional documentation can be found in the `docs` directory.
+Additional documentation, mostly implementation details, can be found in the `docs` directory.